aryklein/docs/cisco/access-list-for-vty-lines.rst

     [operator operand] destination-addr [destination wildcard bits] [operator operand] [established]

-In this example we are going to permit SSH and Telnet only from the admin networks (10.10.10.0/24 and 172.16.0.0/24), so first of all we have to create the Access List
+In this example we are going to permit SSH and Telnet only from the admin networks (*10.10.10.0/24* and *172.16.0.0/24*), so first of all we have to create the access control list

 ::